 Common side effects of Clotrimazole include redness, stinging, irritation and allergy.

-In Hong Kong, Clotrimazole can be a pharmacy only medicine or a prescription only medicine depending on the indications and formulations.
-Pharmacy only medicines are over-the-counter medicines and can be purchased without a prescription in a pharmacy by speaking with the pharmacist.
-They can also be obtained from doctors.
-Prescription only medicine are those require a prescription from a doctor to be purchased in a pharmacy.
-They can also be obtained from doctors.
+In Hong Kong, Clotrimazole is a pharmacy-only or prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
+It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.